Building Streets That Work for Everyone in Traverse City

 In our city, every trip across town should be safe, convenient, and accessible - whether you’re walking, biking, catching the bus, or driving.
 Yet too often, our streets have been designed for cars first, and people second.
 This leaves gaps in safety, limits how kids get to and from school and parks, and makes it harder for residents to choose healthy, affordable, and sustainable ways to travel.

-I’ve spent the past eight months actively participating in the city’s ad hoc Complete Streets Policy Committee meetings as a community member.
+I’ve spent the past 10 months actively participating in the city’s ad hoc Complete Streets Policy Committee meetings as a community member.
 My goal has been to help ensure every user - pedestrians, cyclists, transit riders, drivers, and people with disabilities - can move through Traverse City safely.

 What Complete Streets Means for Traverse City…